 You don't always get to have your choice when you have bad credit.
 It's important to cure poor financial habits and replace them with better, more healthy ones.
 Sometimes, though, you just have to make due.

-For most people, paying back their loan is simple, thanks to the easy to manage payments described in the loan agreement.
+For most people, repayment is simple thanks to the easy-to-manage payments described in your lending agreement.
 But what happens if you stop making the payments?

-Sometimes life happens and can make paying it back really hard.
-When you don't pay back the amount, you're said to have defaulted.
+Sometimes life happens and can make paying your loan back really hard.
+When you don't pay back the amount due, you're said to have defaulted.

 Here's what you can expect if this happens to you:

-Your credit score measures how likely you are to pay debts back.
-When you stop paying back a debt, it goes down.
+Your credit rating goes down.
+Your score measures how likely you are to pay debts back.
+When you stop paying back a debt, your score goes down.
 This will make it harder to borrow more money in the future.

+You'll pay penalties.
 Some lenders charge you money when you miss a payment.
-In the worse cases, this increases your debt and makes it even harder to pay back.
+In the worse cases, this increases your debt and makes it even harder to pay back your loan.

-Depending on the type you default on, lenders may be able to put a lien on your property and, in some locations, your income.
+Liens on your property.
+Depending on the type of loan you default on, lenders may be able to put a lien on your property and, in some locations, your income.
 That means the lender can make it hard for you to sell your property or access your money.

-Here are three ways of increasing your chances of being approved for a personal loan.
+Here are three ways to increase your chances of being approved when you meet or deal with your lender.

-First, if you're young and don't have much of a credit history, don't tell lenders your parents won't co-sign on the loan.
+First, get your credit score as high as possible.
+If you're young and don't have much of a credit history, don't tell the lenders that your parents won't co-sign.
 This might cause lenders to doubt your trustworthiness.
 After all, if your parents don't trust you enough to co-sign, why should the lender?

-Second, if you're seeking a personal loan to make a down payment on a big-ticket item, explain how you are going to pay for the rest of the money to purchase the item.
+Second, don't hide your payment game-plan. f you're seeking to use a loan to make a down payment on a big-ticket item, explain how you are going to pay for the rest of the money to purchase the item.
 This might cause lenders to wonder how you'll ever pay them back.

-Third, financial experts recommend that you never beg for approval.
+Third, stay cool and confident on the phone.
+Financial experts recommend that you never beg for approval.
 This makes you look desperate and gives the impression that you may have already exhausted their other lending options.

 Our service is completely free and all repayment terms are between you and the lender.